How to reduce heat loss through your floor

 How much heat is lost through my floor?

-It may surprise you to know on average 10-20% of heat loss occurs through your floors – this is in addition to losing heat through your ceilings, windows, and doors, not to mention open fireplaces too.
+It may surprise you to know, on average, 10-20% of heat loss occurs through your floors – this is in addition to losing heat through your ceilings, windows, and doors, not to mention open fireplaces too.
 But this percentage can be much higher if you don’t have the correct flooring or if you don’t have insulation in your home.
-Here are some ways to reduce the heat you’re losing through your floor.

 Order free flooring samples